 You are unaware of the fact that, on heating up a fixed amount of gas, that is, by increasing the temperature the volume also increases.
 Similarly, lowering the temperature, the volume of the gas decreases.
 And at 0-degree centigrade, the volume of the also increases by 1/273 of its original volume for a unit degree increases in temperature.

 It is important to know, as already discussed above that the unit of temperature must be in Kelvin not in Celcius or Fahrenheit for solving the problems related to Charle’s law.
 The temperature in Kelvin is also known as the absolute temperature scale.
 For converting the temperature in Celcius to Kelvin, you add 273 to the temperature in the Celsius scale.

 According to Charles’ Law which states that the volume (V) of the gas is directly proportional to its temperature (T) which must be in Kelvin.

 When the temperature changes one unit of the Kelvin scale it equals to a change in one Celsius degree.
-Remember always that 0 on the Kelvin scale means -273 or “Absolute Zero”.
+Always remember that 0 on the Kelvin scale means -273 or “Absolute Zero”.